Glinda

-Glinda is a fictional character created by L. Frank Baum for his Oz novels.
+Glinda, also known as Glinda the Good, is a fictional character created by L. Frank Baum for his Oz novels.
 She first appears in Baum's 1900 children's classic The Wonderful Wizard of Oz, and is the most powerful sorceress in the Land of Oz, ruler of the Quadling Country South of the Emerald City, and protector of Princess Ozma.

+Inspiration

+Baum spent a great deal of time with his mother-in-law, activist Matilda Joslyn Gage, who encouraged him to write down his Oz stories.
+Baum's biographers have drawn correlations between Baum's "Good Witch" and Gage's feminist writings.